JimChr-R4GN4R/FilesCrypterSavior/README.md

 - [X] ~When selecting a folder instead of file, zip it and then encrypt it.~ (It's recommended not to encrypt files more than ~3GB at once if there is not enough space and RAM)

-- [X] ~Add option that you can load data directly to RAM instead of hard disk in case there is not enough disk space.~
+- [X] ~Add option that you can load data directly to RAM instead of hard disk in case there is not enough disk space.~ (Not stable yet!)

 - [X] ~Make save options feature.~